cassiancc/Always-a-Bigger-Fish/README.md

 ## FAQ
 - Will this mod be ported to other versions/loaders?
-  - Currently, the mod actively supports Fabric 1.21.1 and 1.21.11.
+  - Currently, the mod actively supports Fabric 26.1.
 There is no plan to backport to older versions, as the mod relies extensively on 1.21+ features.
 - What's next for the mod?
   - The mod will continue development, we're currently working on an optional fishing minigame, working on making more fish mods compatible, and rebalancing the mod based on player feedback.